paulcruse3/atom-blackboard-aptana/README.md

-# atom-blackboard-aptana
+# Blackboard Aptana Theme

-A modified adaptation of the Blackboard Aptana theme for Atom
+A *modified* adaptation of the Blackboard Aptana theme for Atom.

+### What's Changed?

+HTML Entities are changed